awsdocs/iam-user-guide/doc_source/access_policies.md

 When you create a federated user session, you use an IAM user's access keys to programmatically call the `GetFederationToken` API operation\.
 You must also pass session policies\.
 The resulting session's permissions are the intersection of the IAM user's identity\-based policy and the session policy\.
 For more information about creating a federated user session, see [[GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)—federation through a custom identity broker](id_credentials_temp_request.md#api_getfederationtoken)\.

 A resource\-based policy can specify the ARN of the user or role as a principal\.
 In that case, the permissions from the resource\-based policy are added to the role or user's identity\-based policy before the session is created\.
 The session policy limits the total permissions granted by the resource\-based policy and the identity\-based policy\.
-The resulting session's permissions are the intersection of the session policies and either the resource\-based policy or the identity\-based policy\.
+The resulting session's permissions are the intersection of the session policies and the resource\-based policies plus the intersection of the session policies and identity\-based policies\.

 ![\[Evaluation of the session policy with a resource-based policy specifying the entity ARN\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-session-rbp-id.png)